Past International Tours

 P.S.
 These notes would be incomplete without mentioning that this tour was unique from past tours due to Bruce’s health.
 Kerry stepped into the void to lead our rehearsals and did the majority of the conducting.
 It was wonderful to have Bruce conducting a few pieces at our last couple of concerts.

-Past Reunion Concerts
+Past Reunion Weekends

 March 27 to March 30 –